Scott Weiland

 Scott Richard Weiland (/ˈwaɪlənd/, WY-lənd; né Kline; October 27, 1967 – December 3, 2015) was an American singer and songwriter.
 He was best known as the lead vocalist of the rock band Stone Temple Pilots from 1989 to 2003 and again from 2008 to 2013, recording six albums with them.
-Weiland is also known for being the lead vocalist of the rock supergroup Velvet Revolver from 2003 to 2008.
-He also released one album with rock supergroup Art of Anarchy in 2015, as well as four solo studio albums and several collaborations with other musicians throughout his career.
+Weiland was also the lead singer of the rock supergroup Velvet Revolver from 2003 to 2008.
+He released one album with rock supergroup Art of Anarchy in 2015, as well as four solo studio albums and several collaborations with other musicians.

 Weiland was noted for his flamboyant and chaotic onstage persona, his consistently changing appearance, and his versatile vocal style.
-He also became known for his use of a megaphone for a unique vocal effect during concerts.
 He sold over 50 million albums with his various projects and collaborations.
 Weiland's career was plagued by substance abuse issues, leading to various high-profile arrests and his firings from Velvet Revolver and Stone Temple Pilots.
-On December 3, 2015, at the age of 48, he was found dead on his tour bus in Bloomington, Minnesota, due to an accidental drug overdose.
+On December 3, 2015, at the age of 48, he was found dead on his tour bus from an accidental drug overdose.

 Early life

-Weiland was born Scott Richard Kline at Kaiser Hospital in San Jose, California, on October 27, 1967, the son of Sharon (née Williams) and Kent Kline.
+Weiland was born Scott Richard Kline on October 27, 1967, at the Kaiser Permanente Medical Center in San Jose, California, the son of Sharon (née Williams) and Kent Kline.
 His father had German ancestry.
 He was raised Catholic.
 At the age of five, he was legally adopted by his stepfather David Weiland and subsequently took his surname.
 Around the same time, he moved to Bainbridge Township, Ohio, where he attended Kenston High School.

 According to Robert DeLeo, when he was younger, Scott was in choir.
-At the age of 12, while living in Ohio, he was raped by an older male who invited him to his house; he wrote in his autobiography Not Dead & Not For Sale that he repressed the memory until it returned to him in therapy decades later.
+At the age of 12, while living in Ohio, Weiland was raped by an older male who invited him to his house; he wrote in his autobiography Not Dead & Not For Sale that he repressed the memory until it returned to him in therapy decades later.